Sunday, March 26, 2006

 More than a couple of people to whom I’ve spoken about this blog have said that what they would really like to know about is putting a menu together as well as the time it takes to have it all get to the table and still be able to enjoy their guests’ company.
 Timing seems to be a particularly big theme.

-The previous three posts can be used to pull together an easy, friendly lunch, brunch, or supper.
-So, here’s how I organized it when I hosted a luncheon for several friends about a month ago using all these recipes.
+Taking the DIY Taco Bar post along with the posts about making Seven Layer Dip and Tropical Bananas Foster, these can be used to pull together an easy, friendly lunch, brunch, or supper.
+So, here’s how I organized the meal prep when I hosted a luncheon for several friends about a month ago using all these recipes.

 Saturday, March 18, 2006